Skip to content

 Why Pattern Selection Matters More Than Agent Count

 Engineering teams building multi-agent systems face a fundamental architectural decision before writing a single line of orchestration code.
 Choose a swarm pattern for a task requiring strict ordering, and agents drift into contradictory outputs.
-Choose a supervisor for embarrassingly parallel work, and the coordinator becomes a throughput bottleneck that negates every performance gain.
+Choose a supervisor for embarrassingly parallel work, and the coordinator becomes a throughput bottleneck.

 Multi-agent systems consume approximately 15x more tokens than chat interactions in production.
-Research across coordination architectures demonstrates performance outcomes ranging from +81% relative improvement to -70% degradation, determined primarily by whether the architecture matches the task structure.
+Research across coordination architectures shows that performance swings based on whether the architecture matches the task structure.
+Mismatched patterns produce measurable degradation even when individual agents perform well.

 Free tier available · VS Code extension · Takes 2 minutes